Al Lawson is honored to serve the Fifth District of Florida in Congress.

 Congressman Al Lawson is a committed public servant who brings a hard-working, problem-solving spirit to Congress and to the task of creating jobs, improving access to a quality education from the preschool through the post-secondary level and protecting working families.
-Re-elected for a second term in November 2018 and sworn-in January 3, 2019, Lawson represents Florida’s 5th Congressional District.
+Re-elected for a third term in November 2020, Lawson represents Florida's 5th Congressional District.

 Congressman Lawson has devoted more than half of his life to public service and is guided by the belief that the greatest gift an individual can give is service to their community.
 Lawson has served the people of Florida for 28 years in the state legislature as a member of the Florida House of Representative and the Florida Senate.

 In Congress, his district covers all or parts of eight North Florida counties -- spanning from Gadsden in the west to Duval in the east.
 The congressman currently serves on the House Financial Services Committee and the House Agriculture Committee.
-Last year, he was named ‘One of the Most Active Freshmen’ by Quorum Analytics, for his work in Congress.
+In 2017, he was named 'One of the Most Active Freshmen' by Quorum Analytics, for his work in Congress.

 Rep. Lawson has led and signed on to several pieces of legislation that call for commonsense gun reform, affordable healthcare for all citizens, college affordability for students, access to funding for small businesses and entrepreneurs, access to mental health services for our nation's veterans, equal pay, and the eradication of hunger for all families.